Artificial Intelligence| September 8, 2020

 The use of a smartphone or tablet app for diagnosis was once a thing of science-fiction and dreams, but AI based applications are slowly taking over as the most popular healthcare sources for patients.

 With 24-hour availability and coverage for doctors in rural areas, not only is the app great for maximising patient comfort, but for minimising the time taken to diagnose.
-With less people seeing doctors in person, this reduces the physical strain on already struggling hospitals.
+With fewer people seeing doctors in person, this reduces the physical strain on already struggling hospitals.
 That means less wait times throughout, less congestion and better diagnosis from doctors with more time to focus on serious issues.

 There’s plenty to choose from, with the top 12 health chatbots rated in no particular order as: